Sri Lanka apology for translation blunders

 A number of mistakes have been highlighted recently in local media.

 One was of a sign that read "Reserved for pregnant mothers" in Sinhala and English.
 A mistake changed that to "Reserved for pregnant dogs" in Tamil.

 Officials stress that sloppiness was to blame and there was never any intention to insult Tamils.

-Sri Lanka emerged from a long civil war between the Sinhala-dominated army and Tamil Tiger separatists in 2009.'Not fluent'
+Sri Lanka emerged from a long civil war between the Sinhala-dominated army and Tamil Tiger separatists in 2009.

 Minister for National Languages and Social Integration, Vasudeva Nanayakara, told BBC Tamil that the mistakes had been made by people not fluent in Tamil.